Mariah Carey And Nick Cannon’s Twins Meet Their New Baby Brother

 — Yahoo Celebrity (@YahooCelebrity) March 7, 2017

-Prior to Bell giving birth to Cannon’s third child there were rumors swirling that Mariah and Nick had hit a rocky patch in their post-divorce parenting.
+Before Bell giving birth to Cannon’s third child there were rumors swirling that Mariah and Nick had hit a rocky patch in their post-divorce parenting.
 Claims were made that a new custody battle had begun between the exes over the twins.
 In a message on social media congratulating Nick Cannon on the arrival of his son, Mariah also addressed these rumors, stating that they are completely untrue and that the former famous couple are still very amicable and are not fighting over their children.

 “There’s no validity to the false allegations looming in the press regarding our family.
 Nick is the father of my children, we will always stand up for each other, have each other’s backs and we will always remain a strong family.”